valkey-io/valkey-glide/RELEASING.md

 ### Trigger the CD workflow and create a release candidate

 a.
 The CD workflow will deploy the code into the package managers of the different wrappers.
 If there is any issue with the CD, **contact a Valkey-GLIDE maintainer**.
 There are multiple CD jobs, one per client.
 All CD actions can be found in the [workflows section](https://github.com/valkey-io/valkey-glide/tree/main/.github/workflows).
-Refer to Java CD as an [example](https://github.com/valkey-io/valkey-glide/blob/main/.github/workflows/java-cd.yml).
+Refer to Java CD as an [example](https://github.com/valkey-io/valkey-glide/blob/main/.github/workflows/java-cd.yml).<br>
 b.
 To trigger a new release we need to tag the new branch commit with the release version.
    A release candidate should be released before the real release in order to test the version, add
-    `-rc$RC_VERSION:`
+    `-rc$RC_VERSION:` <br>

-c. release candidate: `git tag v1.x.x-rc0`
+c. release candidate: `git tag v1.x.x-rc0` <br>
 d.
-Push the tag to the valkey/glide repo to trigger the CD action
+Push the tag to the valkey/glide repo to trigger the CD action <br>

-e. release candidate: `git push origin-valkey v1.A.B-rc$RC_VERSION`
+e. release candidate: `git push origin-valkey v1.A.B-rc$RC_VERSION` <br>
 f.
-If your release candidare is unsuccessful, all you need to do is create new tag for the next RC version (e.g. v0.5.0-rc3 → v0.5.0-rc4).
+If your release candidate is unsuccessful, all you need to do is create a new tag for the next RC version (e.g. v0.5.0-rc3 → v0.5.0-rc4).<br>
 g.
 Each client has its own release procedure once the release candidate is deployed:

 * **Node:** all the test will automatically run and once the release candidate CD workflow is done successfully, we can immediately publish the release candidate to `npm`.